EliaTarasoff/super-tabletop-rpg/rules.md

 - If the ability says "damage", then mark it with an `X` instead.
 - Spent abilities refresh with normal food, sleep, or readily-found supplies.
 - Damaged abilities need special healing, repairs or supplies.

+## Leveling Up Characters
+- DMs should give out maybe like 10-20 exp after each session.
+- Abilities for both (normal) species and roles still cost 10 exp.